usamaeltmsah/usamaeltmsah/README.md

 - 🔭 I’m currently working as a full-time iOS Developer.
 - 👨‍💻 In addition to my current job, I work as a freelancer
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2023 Goals: Take new courses build more projects and work in an international inc.
+- 🥅 2024 Goals: Take new courses build more projects and work in an international inc.
 - ⚡ Fun fact: I love to code and play chess.
-- 📚 I’m currently reading the `Head First Design Patterns` book. <!-- & `RxSwift: Reactive programming with Swift` books. -->
+- 📚 I’m currently reading the `Clean Architecture` book. <!-- & `RxSwift: Reactive programming with Swift` books. -->
 <!-- - 📚 I’m currently reading the Atomic Habits book. -->